Brazilian cruzeiro (1967–1986): History

 In 1979, the coins of the second cruzeiro family began to be released, with a very simplified design compared to the coins released between 1967 and 1970, with the 1 centavo coin with soybeans and the 1 cruzeiro coin with sugar cane.
 There was a project of coins with the values of 10 and 50 centavos in the second family, with the theme of aquatic fauna and cattle respectively, but these coins were never released, with rare proof units due to their low intrinsic value.
 All coins of 1, 2 and 5 centavos of the first family were withdrawn on 31 December 1980.

 In 1980, 5 and 10 cruzeiros coins were released with illustrations of coffee plants and the 1964 Brazilian road plan respectively.
-In 1981, the last two coins of this family were released, with values of 20 and 50 cruzeiros illustration of the Church of São Francisco de Assis in São João del Rei and the master plan of Brasilia respectively.
+In 1981, the last two coins of this family were released, with values of 20 and 50 cruzeiros illustration of the Church of São Francisco de Assis in São João del Rei and the master plan of Brasília respectively.

 The 1 centavo coins of the second family were issued until 1983 and all centavo coins were withdrawn on 15 August 1984.
 The 1 and 5 cruzeiros coins were issued until 1984 without alteration and in a special FAO edition in 1985 and withdrawn with Plano Cruzado.

 The others continued to be issued until 1986, when the Brazilian cruzado was launched, being launched at the end of 1985 coins of 100, 200 and 500 cruzeiros that would come to anticipate the model of the cruzado coins that would come to circulate from 1986.

 All cruzeiro coins except the commemorative non-circulation coin of 300 cruzeiros (whose metallic and numismatic value of the coin was much higher than its face value) were withdrawn on 30 June 1987.
 This coin were declared worthless on 15 January 1989.

 Cruzeiro novo and first cruzeiro series

 Minting of the cruzeiro novo coins started in 1967, and they were put into circulation from 1968.
-Most of the first series of the cruzeiro were very similar in design, portraying the effigy of the Republic on the obverse.
+Most of the first series of the cruzeiro were very similar in design, portraying the effigy of the Republic on the obverse, except commemorative 1 cruzeiro coin, issued in commemoration of the 150th anniversary of Brazil's independence in 1972.

+All coins of this family began to be issued in 1967, except for the 1 Cruzeiro coin, which was only issued in proof versions with no monetary value dated 1967, and valid coins of such standard with such value only started to be issued from 1970 onwards.

 The series also had a few circulating commemorative coins.

 Non-circulating commemorative coins were also minted.